dell/csi-baremetal/docs/proposals/disk-affinity.md

 ```
 3.2.
 Implement planning filters for affinity and capacity (currently already implemented in planner.go logic).
 3.3.
 Affinity planning filter can also be implemented as two separate filters (for affinity and antiaffinity) - as described at ChainOfResponsibility pattern.
-Depending on their type (affinity/antiaffinity) perform the corresponding filtering operations (e.g. for antiaffinity select requested pods by labels and filter out drives, used by them)
+Depending on their type (affinity/antiaffinity) perform the corresponding filtering operations (e.g. for antiaffinity pod-label type - select requested pods by labels and filter out drives, used by them)
 over ACs in inputted VolumesPlanMap.
 3.4.
 Rename CapacityManager to Manager and iterating logic over planning filters to it.
 Before iteration - create the initial VolumesPlanMap structure with available AC at requested nodes.
 3.5.
 Dynamically create needed filters (e.g. affinity filter only needed in case if affinity requests were set at DriveRequests) at reservation controller.